mmark-md/mmark-cli/README.md

 Use the [skylighting](https://hackage.haskell.org/package/skylighting)
-package to render code blocks with info strings that result in a successful lookup from syntax table that comes with the library.
+package to render code blocks with info strings that result in a successful lookup from the syntax table that comes with the library.

 The resulting markup is wrapped with spans as described in the docs for [`formatHtmlInline`](https://hackage.haskell.org/package/skylighting/docs/Skylighting-Format-HTML.html#v:formatHtmlInline).